GRIDAPPSD/app-deconfliction/competing-apps/README.md

 </li>

 <li>
 Various other Python modules are required to run the different processes that are part of the deconfliction pipeline.
 The recommended approach is to run one-by-one each required deconfliction process through initialization to identify missing modules.
-These should then be installed until the process successfully initializes at which time the same initialization test can be done for the next process.
-The following steps walk through running each deconfliction process and steps to get any likely missing modules.
+Missing modules should be installed until the process successfully initializes at which time the same initialization test can be done for the next process.
+The following steps walk through running each deconfliction process and covers the most likely missing modules.
 </li>

 <li>